Aloo Methi Recipe

 You can also add a little sugar or jaggery to balance the bitterness of methi in the sabzi.

-You can choose to keep the skin on potatoes or peel them using a vegetable peeler.
+You can keep the skin on potatoes or peel them using a vegetable peeler.

 Nutrition